 Moral of the story, do the job properly the first time…

 And ditch the modern glues!

-Next, we show the restoration
+Next, we show the restoration of one sample horse:

 Written by Kate Powell ©MPF Conservation.